 Polar bears at the Oregon Zoo

-The Oregon Zoo's polar bears are twins Conrad and Tasul, who were born December 1, 1984 at the Riverbanks Zoo.
-They live in the Polar Bear exhibit.
+The Oregon Zoo's polar bear Tasul was born December 1, 1984 at the Riverbanks Zoo.
+Her twin brother, Conrad, lived with her in the Polar Bear exhibit until his passing in 2016.
+At the time, Conrad was the oldest known male polar bear in North America.
 A new two-tiered polar bear exhibit to be completed in 2018 will offer greater diversity of habitat, a natural substrate, long vistas, and a larger, more open exhibit that the bears can patrol as they do in the wild.